sqrldev/wordpress-sqrl-login/readme.txt

 == Screenshots ==
 1. Login screen with enabled SQRL Login
+2. Profile screen when no SQRL identity is associated
-2. Profile screen with enabled SQRL Login
+3. Profile screen with SQRL identity is associated

 == Changelog ==

+Version 0.6.3

+Improvements
+* Visualize enabling, disabling and removing better.

 Version 0.6.2